jacobwmorgan/computer-science-workshops-y3/README.md

     src = "./imgs/collab.png"
     alt = "collab example"
 />

+Clicking on the google collab button should open the file in google collab.
 ### Method Two - Cloning the Repo
 Open your terminal in the directory you wanna use or cd into the directory.
 ```github